 Medical facilities in the capital Bishkek are limited and medical equipment and pharmaceuticals are in short supply.
 In remote areas the standard of medical services is very basic.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Medical evacuation costs could be considerable.

 Malaria is endemic in the southern and western parts of the country bordering Tajikistan and Uzbekistan, particularly in Batken, Osh and Zhele-Abdskaya provinces.
 Other insect-borne diseases occur (including tick-borne encephalitis and leishmaniasis).
 Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common from spring to autumn.
 We recommend you take prophylaxis against malaria where necessary, take precautions against being bitten by insects and use insect repellent at all times.

 Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, meningitis, tuberculosis, brucellosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We advise you to boil all drinking water or drink bottled water.
+We advise you to boil all drinking water or drink bottled water with intact seals.
 Avoid ice cubes, unpasteurised dairy products, and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.